nirbo/mnist/README.md

 ### Distributed

-`* There is a known issue with that part of the mnist demo.
+`* There is a known issue in some environments with that part of the mnist demo.
 We are working on fixing it.
-The code runs on the TensorPort cluster, even though the distributed environment simulation has problems for that particular code.
+The code runs on the TensorPort cluster, even though the distributed environment simulation fails.
 We encourage you to check out the self-steering car demo as a proxy for this part *`

 To simulate a distributed environment, run: